Skip to main content

 • Valve repair or replacement

-Enrollees pay 20% of the Medicare-approved amount for cardiac rehab provided in a doctor’s office.
-For services in a hospital setting, you also are responsible for a copayment.
 In both instances, the Part B deductible applies.
 Medicare usually covers up to 36 sessions.
-If medically necessary, patients can be covered for 72 sessions, which is called intensive cardiac rehabilitation or ICR.
+If medically necessary, you can be covered for 72 sessions, which is called intensive cardiac rehabilitation or ICR.

 The bottom line

 Original Medicare (Part A and/or Part B) as well as Medicare Advantage plans cover open-heart surgery.
-If you have original Medicare, you can expect to pay about 20% of covered costs in addition to any deductibles and copayments.
+If you have original Medicare, you can expect to pay your Part A deductible if you have an inpatient hospital stay and, for outpatient care, typically 20% of Part B covered costs after meeting your Part B deductible.
 A Medigap insurance supplement could reduce what you pay with original Medicare.
-Out-of-pocket costs for people with Medicare Advantage plans will depend on their coverage.
+Out-of-pocket costs for people with Medicare Advantage plans will depend on your specific coverage.
 Without insurance, you could pay $100,000 or more for open-heart surgery.

 why trust our exports reliability shield